-How much does a Food Services Director - Higher Ed. earn in the United States?
-The average Food Services Director - Higher Ed. salary in the United States is $91,200 as of March 28, 2019, but the range typically falls between $74,917 and $109,198.
+How much does a Food Services Director - Higher Ed. make in the United States?
+The average Food Services Director - Higher Ed. salary in the United States is $91,343 as of April 27, 2019, but the range typically falls between $75,040 and $109,374.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.

 5 + years experience